Rajika-Kandege/PythonBeginner/README.md

 * The sorted Function

 In Python, the sorted function is used to sort iterables like lists, tuples, and dictionaries.
 It returns a new sorted list while leaving the original iterable unchanged.
 The sorted function accepts an iterable as its argument and returns a sorted list.

+* The min and max Functions

+In Python, the min and max functions are used to find the minimum and maximum values, respectively, from an iterable (such as a list, tuple, or dictionary).

+* The min Function

+The min function returns the smallest element from the iterable.

+* The max Function

+The max function returns the largest element from the iterable.